emad-elsaid/go-server/README.md

 - Edit `docker-compose.yml` file to change volumes paths
 - run `bin/deploy master user@server` to deploy master branch to server with ssh

-## Backups

-a shell script in `bin/backup` will run as a service on server to backup the database everyday.

 ## Database

 SQLX package is used and PQ package to connect to postgres database. the database URL is read from the environment.